great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/configure_credentials/_access_credentials.md

 connection_string="${POSTGRES_CONNECTION_STRING}"
 ```

-When you pass a string that references your stored credentials to a {GxData.product_name} method that requires a connection string as a parameter the referenced variable will be substituted for the corresponding stored value.
+When you pass a string that references your stored credentials to a GX Core method that requires a connection string as a parameter the referenced variable will be substituted for the corresponding stored value.